LockwoodTopping/SophieTTS/README.md

         cd path\to\your\folder\SophieTTS

     2.2 Run the script using Python:

+      says "Alexa, what is the weather?" over the computer speakers

        python SophieTTS.py -t "What is the weather?"

-        - says "Alexa, what is the weather?" over the computer speakers python SophieTTS.py -t "What is the weather?"